sstoychev/viachat/WORKPLAN.md

+# Target

 1. Command resolution
-    - which Command was passed, default Command
+    - which Command was passed, default Command - Done
-    - Command parameters verification
+    - Command parameters verification - Done

 1. User connect
     - before executing any commands the user should set username